STEADFAST: The Story of Frances Perkins

 A Nonfiction, Biographical, Picture-Book Proposal.
 Manuscript and 40-page book dummy available on request.

-When Frances Perkins witnessed the 1911 Triangle Factory Fire as a young social worker in New York City, she could never have imagined that the event would impact her life forever.
-Galvanized by the tragedy to devote her life to the common worker, Frances became a key reformer for worker safety, later becoming the first woman ever to serve in a Presidential Cabinet.
+Frances Perkins witnessed the 1911 Triangle Factory Fire as a young social worker in New York City.
+Galvanized by the workplace tragedy, she decided to devote her life to the rights of the common worker.
+Frances became a key reformer for worker safety, later becoming the first woman to serve in a Presidential Cabinet.
 As Secretary of Labor for Franklin Delano Roosevelt, she was chief architect of the New Deal, the vast array of Depression-era programs including minimum wage, the 40-hour workweek, unemployment insurance, workers’ compensation, and Social Security.
-Her inspiring achievements go largely unnoticed.
-I wish to change that with my picture book Frances Perkins and the Triangle Factory Fire: Doorway to the New Deal.
-I am excited to bring Frances Perkins’s remarkable story of courage and persistence to a new generation.
+Her inspiring achievements go largely unnoticed today.
+I wish to change that with my picture book STEADFAST: The Story of Frances Perkins.